sofyaani/givetweeteratry/README.md

 This GitHub repo will be updated each week with the code from our class.
 You can clone it each time to get the latest updates into a new project in your Cloud9 dashboard.

+When you clone, you're actually getting *all* versions of the repository, but the latest version will be active.

+### git commands to go back in time

+In Cloud9, find a Terminal ("bash") tab to type these commands.

+Reset your workspace to the last time you cloned from GitHub:

+    git reset --hard

+Note, you'll lose your changes if you reset!
+It's probably better to just make an new workspace instead, following the instructions above under "Cloning".

+List all tags (there is a tag for each lab):

+    git tag -l

+Go back in time to a particular tag (you'll need to first do a reset as above if you've made any changes of your own):

+    git checkout tags/feb_5_2015

 ## Running this project

 1. In Cloud9, the first time you start the workspace, find a Terminal ("bash") tab and type: